gabrielfalcao/sure/docs/source/how-it-works.rst

 had been known to Gabriel to know quite a bit about the internals of the Python language.
-Then Gabriel not so much as asked whether it was possible to inject methods into :class:`object` during runtime but actually challenged Lincoln to do try and do so.
+Then Gabriel not so much as asked whether it was possible to inject methods into :class:`object` during runtime but actually challenged Lincoln to try and do so.

 As Gabriel imagined, it wouldn't take long for Lincoln Clarete to achieve that goal, he then presently wrote most if not all the code